WipadaChan/pbi_demo_repo/Real Time Dashboard with Azure Databrick/README.md

 ```

 ### Step 2.
 Define input stream structure, how and where we read the input

+Here is input structure for the file in my **inputPath**, you can change this part according to your data.

 ```python
 # Define structure
 from pyspark.sql.types import StructType, StringType, IntegerType, TimestampType, DoubleType